Five Legal Tools to Protect Assets from Lawsuits

 If you’re like many Americans, real estate is your biggest asset.
 But unless you live in one of the six states that forbid creditors from taking your personal residence, your house is at risk.
 No states protect investment real estate.
 So, your remaining real estate assets are at risk no matter where you live.
 If you want to keep your ownership private, you should learn about land trusts.
 These trusts are both for owners of a single home and real estate investors with many properties.

-These tools act as a privacy shield rather than a pure asset protection tool.
+Land trusts act as a privacy shield rather than a tool to protect assets.
 So, the trust acts as a vehicle that holds title to your real property confidentially.
 It allows your or your LLC to be the beneficiary and to direct the property’s management.
 A land trust will help limit exposure to contingent fee attorneys.
 The reason is, when they do an asset search you look poorer than you really are.
 It may also help your heirs avoid probate, and provide you with the privacy that is helpful in lawsuit prevention.

-The land trust is best used in conjunction with an asset protection and lawsuit protection tool, such as an LLC.
+It is generally wise to use the land trust in conjunction with an asset protection and lawsuit protection tool, such as an LLC.
 The LLC will be the beneficiary of the land trust for rental property.
-The LLC is discussed next.
+Thus, next we discuss the LLC.

 The LLC, or limited liability company, is the most popular tool for holding real estate.
-It is also used for asset protection for stock market investment portfolios and to operate businesses.
+Experts also recommend them as asset protection tools to hold stock market investment portfolios.
+Many use them to operate businesses.
 The LLC has the asset protection benefits of limited partnership.
-When an owner is sued, there are provisions in the law to keep a creditor from taking that member’s interest in the LLC.
+When someone sues the owner, there are provisions in the law to keep a creditor from taking that member’s interest in the LLC.
 Plus, when an attorney sues a business, the LLC acts as a legal shield.
 It can keep the judgment from taking the member’s and manager’s personal assets.

-In the past a one-member Limited Liability Company (LLC) was an excellent vehicle for asset protection.
+In the past a one-member Limited Liability Company (LLC) was an excellent way to protect assets.
 The law prohibited judgement creditors from seizing a member’s interest, whether it was a single member or multi-member LLC.
 But in 2010, the law began changing in states like California, New Mexico, Florida and others and it’s now possible for creditors to seize the membership interests unless it has two or more members.
 So, states such as Nevada, Wyoming and Delaware changed their statutes offering protection to single-member LLCs.

 Savvy asset protection experts have changed the way they use this valuable tool in many states.
 Instead of simply placing the real estate investment or other risky asset into the LLC, it’s now smarter to place membership interests into a protective trust.
 Once you do this, an LLC is still one of the best vehicles for risky assets.
 For example, it is ideal for holding as real estate investment properties.

 In addition to LLC’s, corporations can help protect the owner’s assets.
-For example, an S Corporation or a C Corporation can be of great benefit as long as certain conditions are met.
+For example, an S Corporation or a C Corporation can offer great benefits as long as it meets certain conditions.
 If you’re considering using a corporation to shield your assets, keep these 3 issues in mind:

 - A corporation is a great tool for protecting personal assets.
 It works as a limited liability tool for its shareholders, directors, and officers.
 That means it will protect your assets from collectors of corporate debts.
 It can shield against personal injury claims caused by the corporation or its employees.
 Likewise, it is a barrier to breach of contract judgements like those that many business owners experience.